 It’s been one year since I first laid my eyes on this place, and it has been an epic journey getting here

 The current chapter in my story began last November.
 The last chapter was a wild one, so I should probably write that one next.
 But for now, this began as an idea.
-An idea I had one night while sitting in my camper by the river, in all of Florida’s beauty.
-While watching the world fall apart from my easy chair, I realized that the only way to stop the freight train that’s trying to run us all over was U.N.I.T.Y.
+An idea I had one night while living in my camper down by the river… in all of Florida’s beauty.

 I have thousands of friends – but that’s not what I mean by unity.
 I mean; we need to UNITE where the MSM and politicians are trying to create division.
 They don’t want us working together because we might realize that WE DON’T NEED THEM.
 They create narratives to divide people based on political silos, fringe issues, color, and anything else they can think of.

 I have seen this division with multiple movements that have had the potential to actually change the world.
 Bitcoinforked, Anarchapulcoforked, Porcfestforked, and the FSP essentially forked in 2016.
 These were all caused by unnecessary drama, relatively created out of thin air.
 Today, you can see the attempts at division growing stronger, but the tyranny is forcing us to be stronger and unite.